-where C is the sampling capacitance, and R is the resistance seen by the track-and-hold amplifier looking at the input.

-For the AD7328, the value of R includes the on resistance of the input multiplexer and is typically 300 Ω .
+where C is the sampling capacitance and R is the resistance seen by the track-and-hold amplifier looking back on the input.
+For the AD7323, the value of R includes the on resistance of the input multiplexer and is typically 300 Ω .
 R{SOURCE} should include any extra source impedance on the analog input.

-The AD7328 enters track mode on the 14th SCLK rising edge.
-When the AD7328 is run at a throughput rate of 1 MSPS with a 20 MHz SCLK signal, the ADC has approximately to acquire the analog input signal.
-The ADC goes back into hold mode on the CS falling edge.
+The AD7323 enters track mode on the $14^{\rm th}$ SCLK rising edge.
+When running the AD7323 at a throughput rate of 1 MSPS with a 10 MHz SCLK signal, the ADC has approximately to acquire the analog input signal.
+The ADC goes back into hold mode on the $\overline{\text{CS}}$ falling edge.